 Assumed practices - http://policy.ncahlc.org/Policies/assumed-practices.html

-Explanation - The HLC presently has three routes for reaffirmation of accreditation, and NCU is in the Open Pathway.
+Explanation - The HLC presently has multiple routes for reaffirmation of accreditation, and NCU is in the Open Pathway.
 The Open Pathway seeks to achieve the following goals:

 - To enhance institutional value by opening the improvement aspect of accreditation so that institutions may choose Quality Intiatives to suit their current circumstances.